 When I first made an adoption plan for my daughter almost five years ago, I knew virtually nothing about open adoption.
 Everything I knew stemmed from lame Lifetime movies, and I kind of thought that, after I had this baby, she would go away, and I’d more than likely never see her again.
-I also thought that might be the easiest way for me to heal, emotionally, and that my life would magically go back to normal after I placed.
+I also thought that might be the easiest way for me to heal, emotionally, and that my life would magically go back to normal after I was placed.
 Nothing could have been further from the truth!

 I had a really difficult time choosing the parents of my child.
 I did not go through an agency and instead spent a lot of time researching online.
-After searching through at least a thousand pages on Parentprofiles.com, I finally found the perfect couple for me.
+After searching through at least a thousand pages on adoption profiles, I finally found the perfect couple for me.
 I loved them instantly: Their personalities shone through their pictures, and I knew they were what I was looking for.
-They only thing that would be considered a drawback for most people, the 3000 miles separating us, actually made me feel more secure.
+The only thing that would be considered a drawback for most people, the 3000 miles separating us, actually made me feel more secure.
 I felt space between us was the only way I’d be able to function after the adoption.

 Practically from the first email, Karen and I became instant friends.
 We found out we pretty much share the same personality, as well as the same twisted sense of humor.
 We read the same books, have the same taste in movies, and soon found we had a million things to talk about not related to our pregnancy.
 The one thing we differed on was what we wanted to happen after the baby was born.

 I was in a protective bubble that didn’t really let me deal with the emotional aspect of things until after I gave birth.
 Looking back, I think I almost sounded cold towards my daughter.
 I became convinced that I was doing this for them, to complete their otherwise perfect life.
 I tried to forget she was a part of me, also.
 I thought I could just place her in their arms and walk away and be just fine and that it wouldn’t hurt me at all because I was doing such a “noble” thing.